janos-szenfner/unetbootin-python/README.md

 ### Distribution Management
 - Built-in list of **21 distributions** across Linux (13), BSD (6), and Windows (2) — see the full list under *Next Steps → Distribution Statistics*
-- Version management with download URLs and file sizes (⚠️ checksums not populated — see checksum note above)
+- Version management with download URLs, file sizes, and optional dynamic checksums (⚠️ partial — 6 of 28 versions have `sha256_url` wired; see checksum note above)
 - Search and filtering by category
 - Easy extensibility to add more distributions
 - JSON-based external distribution loading